 After your break at Santiva head back South on SanCap Road towards Sanibel.

-Loop extension 3 – Quick Stop at Bowman’s Beach
+Loop Extension 3 – Quick Stop at Bowman’s Beach

 If you are still strong for a little loop (around 1 mile each way), we highly recommend another 2 miles trip to take a look at Bowman’s beach road.
 This is probably the most beautiful beach on the island as it is wide and very remote.
+Also great for playing soccer on the beach.

 There are signs at the end of the road that will lead you through the trails directly to the beach.
 It’s a fabulous little ride across a wooden bridge over a freshwater lagoon with spectacular nature views.
 Bowman’s Beach is one of the best spots for sunsets on Sanibel island.